GeoscienceAustralia/uncover-ml/_sources/models.rst.txt

 Support Vector Regression (Optimisable)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Duplicate of ref:`Support Vector Regression` structured to be
+Duplicate of :ref:`Support Vector Regression` structured to be
 compatible with optimisation.

 **Config:**